cicero-data/python-cicero/README.rst

 *****

 All of us at Azavea would be happy to help you get the most out of your Cicero API account.
-For questions about this wrapper, contact Community Evangelist, Andrew Thompson at athompson@azavea.com.
+For questions about this wrapper, `contact us<http://www.azavea.com/products/cicero/support/>`_.

 License
 *******